Clicky

 In the coming months, we’ll develop a verification program to ensure that only legitimate providers of third-party technical support have access to our platform.

-In the past, Google has introduced similar restrictions and verification processes for other industries it saw abusing its ad networks.
+Google has introduced similar restrictions and verification processes for other industries it saw abusing its ad networks.

 In September 2017, Google restricted ads for rehab services and later enabled them to resume advertising after a vetting process in July 2018.